Louisiana gets third credit downgrade since February 2016

-BATON ROUGE, La.
-(AP) – Louisiana’s credit has taken a hit, with a national rating agency downgrading the state.
+BATON ROUGE — Louisiana’s credit has taken a hit, with a national rating agency downgrading the state.
 That makes it more expensive to borrow money for roadwork and construction projects.

 S&P Global Ratings announced Wednesday it dropped Louisiana’s rating one notch.
 That’s the third national rating agency to downgrade the state’s credit since February 2016, as Louisiana continues to struggle with financial gaps.